Arizona governor suspends Uber from autonomous testing

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

+The fatal crash in Tempe was the first fatality involving a self-driving vehicle in the United States.

+Uber immediately suspended its self-driving vehicle testing in Arizona, Pittsburgh, San Francisco and Toronto.

-The move comes days after The New York Times reported that the company’s own documents showed the testing program was rife with issues.
-The documents showed trouble with driving through construction zones and requiring far more human intervention than competing companies.
+On Friday, The New York Times reported that the company’s own documents showed the testing program was rife with issues.
+They included trouble driving through construction zones and requiring far more human intervention than competing companies.

-Experts have told The Associated Press that the company’s technology should have detected the pedestrian in time to avoid the crash.
+In Arizona, companies such as Uber only need to carry minimum liability insurance to operate self-driving cars.
+They are not required to track crashes or report any information to the state.